amanjain2001/amanjain2001/README.md

 - 🌱 I’m currently pursuing Engineering from Poornima College of Engineering.
 - 💞️ I’m looking to collaborate with a Machine learning team at IBM.
 - 📫 How to reach me is very simple message me at aman.jain2001 on instagram.
+- 💎 My hobby is to know Space.

 <!---